Fyb3roptik/swaggomnia/README.md

   <img src="logo.png" width="50%"/>
 </div>

 Generate Swagger Documentation from Insomnia REST Client.
-This is a fork of swaggymnia.
-That repo is now dead.
+This is a fork of swaggymnia[https://github.com/mlabouardy/swaggymnia] which is now dead.

 ## Download